ksav77/Hotel_Booking_System/HotelManagementSystem/Readme.txt

-All codes are under Room directory.
+All django codes are under Room directory.